Speed Puzzling .com

 2. Can we bring a blade or blunt tool to open the puzzle box?
 No--but we always slice through the cellophane or stickers so you may easily open the box.

 3. What is the time limit for each contest?
-Currently, the time limit is 2 hours for Solo, 90 minutes for Pair, and 2 hours for Team.
-This may be adjusted for 2024.
+Starting in 2026, the time limit is 1 hour, 45 minutes for Solo, 45 minutes for Pairs Relay, 75 minutes for Pair, 1 hour for Puzzle Pyramid, and 2 hours for Team.

 • Home